Garretlil/MCalculator/README.md

-It is standart smartphone calculator, which is written with Jetpack Compose
+It is standart smartphone calculator, being written with Jetpack Compose